-It also teaches women how to take a decision to a problem in Labor.
-If medication needed, she should not feel guilty and regrets should not overshadow the positive emotions of childbirth.
+It also teaches women how to make decisions in the event of a difficulty during labor.
+Women should not feel guilty if treatment is required, and regrets should not dominate the positive emotions associated with childbirth.

 The typical Lamaze class consists of at least 12 hours of instruction and includes no more than 12 couples.
 Here's what the class covers: (lamaze.org)

-Lamaze classes would prepare and familiarize the couple to all kind of information and techniques needed during delivery.
-It helps women to know how to respond to pain to facilitate labor and augment their comfort.
+Lamaze classes would prepare and familiarize the couple with all of the necessary information and procedures for giving birth.
+It teaches women how to cope with pain in order to make birth easier and more comfortable.